pawelkruzynski/docs/pages/storage_and_backup/object_storage/s3_encrypt_your_objects_with_sse_c/guide.pl-pl.md

 Be careful not to include specific encryption headers when downloading an encrypted object with SSE-S3 to avoid errors, such as a 400 Bad Request error.

-#### Adding encryption to an existing bucket on OVHcloud S3
+#### Adding encryption to an existing bucket on Object Storage

-To add SSE-S3 encryption to an existing S3 bucket on OVHcloud, you must use the `put-bucket-encryption` command from the AWS CLI.
+To add SSE-S3 encryption to an existing Object Storage bucket on OVHcloud, you must use the `put-bucket-encryption` command from the AWS CLI.
 This command configures bucket encryption so that all newly added objects are automatically encrypted with SSE-S3.
 Here is the specific command you would use:

 ```bash
 aws s3api put-bucket-encryption --bucket your-bucket --server-side-encryption-configuration '{"Rules":[{"ApplyServerSideEncryptionByDefault":{"SSEAlgorithm":"AES256"}}]}' --endpoint-url https://s3.io.cloud.ovh.net
 ```

-- Replace `your-bucket` with the name of your S3 bucket.
+- Replace `your-bucket` with the name of your Object Storage bucket.

-This will configure the bucket to use SSE-S3 encryption with keys managed by S3 (AES256) for all new objects.
+This will configure the bucket to use SSE-S3 encryption with keys managed by Object Storage (AES256) for all new objects.
 Existing objects will not be affected.
 If you also want to encrypt them, you will need to copy or upload them again after changing this configuration.

 ##### Viewing bucket encryption configuration